 For more information

-The Sharp Outpatient Nutrition Counseling Program provides one-on-one nutrition counseling with registered dietitians at four convenient locations throughout San Diego County.
+The Sharp Outpatient Nutrition Counseling Program provides one-on-one nutrition counseling with registered dietitians at three convenient locations throughout San Diego County.
 To get your questions answered and learn more about our offerings, please contact us at 619-740-4632.